apprenticeadi/High_speed_TES_ML/README.md

 # Software package for TES discrimination

 This package provides the code for discriminating TES voltage signals.
-The main methods are an inner product classifier and a machine learning tabular classifier (e.g. Random Forest).
+The main methods are an inner product classifier, a supervsied machine learning classifier (e.g. Random Forest), and an unsupervised clustering classifier.
 The methods are based on [insert paper]

 ### Installation
 The package can be installed by cloning the repository: